iconoptic/portable_linux_terminal/README.md

 # Portable Linux Terminal with Visible Light Communication Keyboard

-This project is a **Raspberry Pi-powered cyberdeck** with a **detachable keyboard that transmits keystrokes using visible light communication (VLC)**.
-It was designed as a capstone project to explore embedded systems, optical signaling, and hardware-software co-design.
+This project is a **Raspberry Pi-powered cyberdeck** featuring a **detachable keyboard that transmits keystrokes using visible light communication (VLC)**.
+Built as a senior capstone, it explores embedded systems, optical signaling, and hardware-software co-design.

 ![Prototype Image](prototype.jpg)